Lightning-AI/pytorch-lightning/docs/source/advanced/multi_gpu.rst

     The DeepSpeed plugin is in beta and the API is subject to change.
 Please create an `issue <https://github.com/PyTorchLightning/pytorch-lightning/issues>`_ if you run into any issues.

 `DeepSpeed <https://github.com/microsoft/DeepSpeed>`_ offers additional CUDA deep learning training optimizations, similar to `FairScale <https://github.com/facebookresearch/fairscale>`_.
 DeepSpeed offers lower level training optimizations, and useful efficient optimizers such as `1-bit Adam <https://www.deepspeed.ai/tutorials/onebit-adam/>`_.
-Using the plugin, we were able to **train model sizes of 10 Billion+ parameters and above**, with a lot of useful information in this `benchmark <https://github.com/huggingface/transformers/issues/9996>`_ and DeepSpeed `docs <https://www.deepspeed.ai/tutorials/megatron/>`_.
+Using the plugin, we were able to **train model sizes of 10 Billion parameters and above**, with a lot of useful information in this `benchmark <https://github.com/huggingface/transformers/issues/9996>`_ and the DeepSpeed `docs <https://www.deepspeed.ai/tutorials/megatron/>`_.
-We recommend using DeepSpeed in environments where speed and memory optimizations are important (such as training large billion parameter models), and where sacrificing flexibility as a tradeoff is acceptable.
-In addition, we recommend trying :ref:`sharded` first before trying DeepSpeed's further optimizations.
+We recommend using DeepSpeed in environments where speed and memory optimizations are important (such as training large billion parameter models).
+In addition, we recommend trying :ref:`sharded` first before trying DeepSpeed's further optimizations, primarily due to FairScale Sharded ease of use in scenarios such as multiple optimizers/schedulers.

 To use DeepSpeed, you first need to install DeepSpeed using the commands below.